 Phone: (915) 747-5890

 Scholarships are great financial opportunities that offset the cost of college.
 We recommend that you apply for multiple scholarships so that you may increase your chances of receiving this special type of aid.
-You may also be eligible for scholarship support through the ECHS Academic Success Center, based on your eligibility as an accelerated or traditional graduate.
+You may also be eligible for scholarship support through the ECHS Academic Success Center, based on your eligibility as a traditional graduate.
 For more information, please refer to our Scholarships menu above.

 If you have any questions regarding scholarships, please contact: